 - Fair Costs: Making sure the costs don’t unfairly shift to customers who don’t have solar panels.
 (Note– This is worrisome, as this is part of a flawed arguement that has been used nationwide.
 Read more below!)

-APCo has to send in their plan by September 2, 2024, and Dominion has until May 1, 2025.
+APCo posted their plan in September, 2024, and Dominion has until May 1, 2025.

 With APCo and Dominion writing the draft of the rules, it’s all but certain that they will propose lower rates for solar net-metering customers in Virginia.